Alex-Costea/Wiles/docs/tutorial.md

 This allows the creation of complex structures like trees where each node contains references to other nodes of the same type.

+Note that when using level scoping with `def`, each field **must** have a type definition, and it can't be inferred from the provided default value.

 ### Data subtyping rules